Evaluating Molt Code

 molt_shell::repl(&mut interp);

-The REPL's prompt can be set using the tcl_prompt1
+The REPL's prompt can be set using the tcl_prompt1 variable to a script; see the

 molt shell documentation for an example.